-- a.
+a.
 Leadership, warfighting competence, and sustained superior performance are the hallmarks of a successful naval Intel officer.
-Senior Intel officers must possess a wellrounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency and expertise in conducting all-source operational Intel.
+Senior Intel officers must possess a wellrounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency and expertise in conducting all-source operational Intel (OPINTEL).
 Intel officers are experts on the adversary and threats; therefore, developing deep expertise on our nation's strategic competitors is imperative.
 The Intel Community also values additional specialty skills, which are documented in records as Intel-specific AQDs (typically 3XX alpha-numeric AQD series).
-A limited number of active component naval Intel officer (1830) billets support the DoD-wide, jointservice RAIDER CUTLASS initiative.
+A limited number of active component naval Intel officer (1830) billets support the DoD-wide, joint-service RAIDER CUTLASS initiative.
 Officers serving in these billets are extensively screened and trained, perform multiple operational assignments, and expected to complete the same professional milestone and leadership requirements.
-All officers should demonstrate progress toward completion of advanced education. - b.
-The Intel Community gains a significant number of officers through lateral transfer or re-designation, typically at O-3 and below.
-Some officers will have a mix of assignments in both the Intel community and another Navy community (e.g., aviation, surface warfare, etc.) prior to re-designation into the Intel community.
-Both are equally valuable and board members are encouraged to examine an officer's entire record to assess career potential, leadership, and warfighting ability.

-- c.
-Fully qualified reserve Intel captains will have: - (1) Successfully completed or be currently performing in a unit CO/OIC/XO, a competitive HQ or Regional staff billet. - (2) Demonstrated professional acumen by providing intelligence leading to decision advantage for Navy/Joint forces in a drilling reserve capacity or on active-duty. - (3) Completed an advanced education degree. - d.
+All officers should demonstrate progress toward completion of advanced education.

+- b.
+The Intel Community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and below.
+Some officers will have a mix of assignments in both the Intel Community and another Navy community (e.g., aviation, surface warfare, etc.) prior to re-designation into the Intel Community.
+Both are equally valuable and board members are encouraged to examine an officer's entire record to assess career potential, leadership, and warfighting ability. - c.
+Fully qualified reserve Intel commanders will have: - (1) Demonstrated advanced proficiency in an intelligence discipline (OPINTEL, Naval Special Warfare, Strike/Targeting, Human Intelligence, Collection Management). - (2) Provided advanced intelligence capability to Navy/Joint forces in a drilling reserve capacity or on activeduty. - (3) Shown successful leadership performance as a unit DH/XO/OIC or in a Region/Commander, Naval information Force Reserve (CNIFR) staff position, Naval Intelligence Officer Basic Course (NIOBC) instructor, National Junior Officer Professional Development (JOPD) Coordinator. - d.
 Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified reserve Intel captains will: - (1) Demonstrate successful performance in more than one unit CO/OIC tour. - (2) Be a recognized top performer in an intelligence discipline during operational tours in a reserve or active capacity. - (3) Demonstrate proficiency in a non-intelligence IW discipline. - (4) Completed JPME Phase I. - 19.
+The best qualified reserve Intel commanders will have:

+- (1) Demonstrated superior performance in an operational intelligence capacity. - (2) Demonstrated superior performance in O-4 leadership billets. - 19.
 Reserve Limited Duty Officer (LDO) Considerations.
 Reserve component LDO Officer Summary Groups remain unchanged.
 Selection within the aggregate (LDO Line) continues for the reserve component.
 Consideration for promotion remains fully qualified officers who have demonstrated outstanding leadership and professional acumen commensurate with the opportunities provided in their designator career path.
 Best qualified officers will have completed command qualification, will be top performers, and will have consistently excelled at leading in operationally challenging environments and staff assignments throughout their career.
 Refer to the SECNAV-approved Community Value Slides for amplifying information on specific valued achievements for each control grade within the competitive categories.